The leadership skills you learn at university will help you in the future as it will give you chances to take advantage of those skills and lessons.

 6. How to Resolve Conflict

-The team you will be in charge of will consist of different people trying to collaborate for the achievement of a common goal.
+The team you will be in charge of will consist of different people trying to collaborate to achieve a common goal.
 However, they are different and come from various backgrounds, so it’s quite logical that they won’t agree on every decision.

 Conflicts and disputes are always a part of working in a team, and as a leader, it will be your responsibility to settle them in the most efficient way with the least harm to the project you are involved in.